dfiru/simulchip/README.md

 - 💾 **Smart Caching**: Downloads card data and images once, reuses for speed and to be as nice as possible to NRDB apis
 - 🏷️ **Identity-Based Organization**: Files organized by identity names for easy browsing
 - 🔍 **Advanced Filtering**: Search and filter collections with real-time updates
-- 📊 **Batch Processing**: Generate proxies for multiple decks at once
 - 🐍 **Pure Python**: Clean library architecture with CLI as a lightweight interface

 ## Installation